obiedeh/mnist-deep-cnn-improved-image-classification/README.md

 Matplotlib

-Python 3.10+
+Python 3.x

+Jupyter Notebook

-🧪 Sample Research Questions the Repo Addresses
+🧪 Research Questions Explored

+This notebook investigates:

+How do CNNs learn representations of handwritten digits?

+What causes validation–training performance gaps?

-How much does data augmentation influence CNN generalization?
+How does augmentation improve robustness?

-Does dropout at early layers or late layers matter more?

-What role does batch normalization play in convergence?
+What architectural choices yield stability vs performance?

-How close can a small CNN get to “state-of-the-art”?
+How small can a CNN be and still achieve ~99% accuracy?

-How do baseline and improved models differ in learning dynamics?

 🤝 Contributions

+Since this is a research-oriented notebook, contributions are welcome in the form of:

-Pull requests for additional architectures (e.g., ResNet-style MNIST, depthwise CNNs, transformer baselines) are welcome.
+New architectures (e.g., ResNet-style MNIST)

+Additional augmentation strategies

+Hyperparameter sweeps

+Improved visualization tools

+Comparison with other models (MLP, SVM, Transformers)

 📄 License